webprogramming260/simon-html/README.md

 ## Study this code

-First, get familiar with what this code teaches.
+Get familiar with what the example code teaches.

-- Clone this repository to your development machine.
+- Clone the repository to your development environment.

   ```sh
   git clone https://github.com/webprogramming260/simon-html.git